Updates

 Duncan NRI Leadership

-The Jan and Dan Duncan Neurological Research Institute at Texas Children's Hospital was a vision of the late Dr. Ralph D. Feigin and the founding director, Dr. Huda Zoghbi, who along with Co-Director, Dr. Joshua Shulman lead the institute now.
+The Jan and Dan Duncan Neurological Research Institute at Texas Children's Hospital was a vision of the late Dr. Ralph D. Feigin and Dr. Huda Zoghbi, the founding director.
+Now, Dr. Zoghbi leads the institute with Co-Director, Dr. Joshua Shulman.

 Huda Y. Zoghbi, M.D., Director